-^{}The number of course offerings reported indicates courses students enrolled in via Online, Early Bird, or PSEO.
-Interest and availability change offerings therefore 121 represents the number of courses in which students enrolled.
+\The number of course offerings reported indicates courses students enrolled in via Online, Early Bird, or PSEO.
+Interest and availability change offerings therefore 90 represent the number of courses in which students enrolled not the overall total of courses offered.